-- identify individuals qualified to become members of our Board of Directors, and to recommend to our Board of Directors the director nominees for each annual meeting of stockholders or to otherwise fill vacancies on the Board; - · review and recommend to our Board of Directors committee structure, membership and operations; - recommend to our Board of Directors the persons to serve on each committee and a chairperson for such committee; - develop and recommend to our Board of Directors a set of corporate governance guidelines applicable to us; and - lead our Board of Directors in its annual review of its performance.
+- identify individuals qualified to become members of our Board of Directors, and to recommend to our Board of Directors the director nominees for each annual meeting of stockholders or to otherwise fill vacancies on the Board; - review and recommend to our Board of Directors committee structure, membership and operations; - recommend to our Board of Directors the persons to serve on each committee and a chairperson for such committee; - develop and recommend to our Board of Directors a set of corporate governance guidelines applicable to us; and - lead our Board of Directors in its annual review of its performance.

-The Nominating and Corporate Governance Committee consists of Mr. Boehm, Mr. Head and Mr. Smith, and the chairperson is Mr. Boehm.
+The Nominating and Corporate Governance Committee consists of Mr. Boehm, Mr. Head, Mr. Smith and Ms. Sutton, and the chairperson is Mr. Boehm.
 Our Board of Directors has affirmatively determined that each of these Nominating and Corporate Governance Committee members meets the independence criteria applicable to directors serving on the Nominating and Corporate Governance Committee under NASDAQ and SEC rules.
 Our Board of Directors has adopted a written charter under which the Nominating and Corporate Governance Committee operates.
-A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at http://investors.potbelly.com/corporate-governance-documents.
+A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at <a href="https://investors.potbelly.com/governance/governan

-The Nominating and Corporate Governance Committee held 6 meetings during the fiscal year ended December 27, 2020.
+The Nominating and Corporate Governance Committee held five meetings during the fiscal year ended December 26, 2021.